keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 ### Erlang OTP

-If you&#8217;d like to download Erlang, you can do it at <https://www.erlang-solutions.com/downloads/download-erlang-otp>.
-You&#8217;ll need to know which Ubuntu distribution you&#8217;re downloading for; Linux Mint 13 is Ubuntu 12.04, and 14 is 12.10.
+If you'd like to download Erlang, you can do it at <https://www.erlang-solutions.com/downloads/download-erlang-otp>.
+You'll need to know which Ubuntu distribution you're downloading for; Linux Mint 13 is Ubuntu 12.04, and 14 is 12.10.
 [Update, 2018-04: download from <https://community.linuxmint.com/software/view/erlang>]

 * * *